 Grassroots Innovations responsibilities and roles of Soil and Water Conservation SWCD shall provide technical each of the nodal agency.
-Department, (SWCD), Government support in capacity of Project of Meghalaya Implementing Unit (PIU) and or megining a Project Implementing Agency (PIA) Line departments: Convergence for an inclusive To disseminate information on a) Agriculture and holistic implementation of the proposed project and to b) Horticulture the project. clarify on the roles and c) Animal Husbandry the project. responsibilities of the line d) Forest &amp; Environment departments, understand the - , , challenges faced by the f) Sericulture departments, provide technical g) Water Resources and non-technical assistance, h) Industries provision for capacity building.
-Autonomous District Council: Ensuring involvement of With the project intervention, a) Khasi Hills Autonomous District Traditional Institutions in the ADC will ensure the Council, project implementation and involvement of traditional b) Jaintia Hills Autonomous conflict management at grass institution and for the District Council roots level provision of NOC or no c) Garo Hills Autonomous District objective certificate for project Council implementation Civil Society and NGOs: Conduct research study, The Civil Society and NGOs a) Meghalaya Water Foundation training and capacity building present in the area will help in b) Informed Conscious and during the project mobilising the community Responsible Existence (ICARE) implementation for motivating member during the project c) North East Network (NEN) communities for partnering in implementation and create d) Bethany Society the project from planning to awareness among the partners. e) North East Educational & implementation and Development Society (NEEDS) monitoring and evaluation of etc project Media Will help in information Provide awareness on the dissemination and enhancing project implementation so that public awareness about the villages falling under the - selection criteria can apply for project the project.
-Natal at 1 1 Domuty Commission Coordination 1 5 District level Deputy Commissioner Coordination with line Under MBDA, the Deputy departments and ensuring Commissioner is the chairman convergence during project for any project implementation implementation or intervention in the district.
+Department, (SWCD), Government support in capacity of Project of Meghalaya Implementing Unit (PIU) and Project Implementing Agency (PIA) Line departments: Convergence for an inclusive To disseminate information on a) Agriculture and holistic implementation of the proposed project and to b) Horticulture the project. clarify on the roles and c) Animal Husbandry responsibilities of the line d) Forest & Environment departments, understand the · · - e) Soil & Water Conservation - · · f) Sericulture departments, provide technical g) Water Resources and non-technical assistance, h) Industries provision for capacity building.
+Autonomous District Council: Ensuring involvement of With the project intervention, a) Khasi Hills Autonomous District Traditional Institutions in the ADC will ensure the Council, project implementation and involvement of traditional b) Jaintia Hills Autonomous conflict management at grass institution and for the District Council roots level provision of NOC or no c) Garo Hills Autonomous District objective certificate for project Council implementation Civil Society and NGOs: Conduct research study, The Civil Society and NGOs a) Meghalaya Water Foundation training and capacity building present in the area will help in b) Informed Conscious and during the project mobilising the community Responsible Existence (ICARE) implementation for motivating member during the project c) North East Network (NEN) communities for partnering in implementation and create d) Bethany Society the project from planning to awareness among the partners. e) North East Educational & implementation and awareness among the partners.
+Development Society (NEEDS) monitoring and evaluation of - etc project Provide awareness on the Media Will help in information dissemination and enhancing project implementation so that public awareness about the villages falling under the project selection criteria can apply for the project.
+District level Deputy Commissioner Coordination with line Under MBDA, the Deputy departments and ensuring Commissioner is the chairman convergence during project for any project implementation implementation or intervention in the district.